Quantum Advantage for All: Classical Modeling with BEATOR

 The stack segment starts at the address where register \texttt{sp} points to, here \texttt{0xFFFFFFB8}, which is the top of the call stack.
 The end of the stack segment is the highest address in main memory.
 Thus the call stack grows downwards to lower addresses while the heap grows upwards to higher addresses towards the stack.
 There is currently no \texttt{free} call in the system but it could be added without affecting modeling.
 The call stack and register \texttt{sp} are initialized by the boot loader.
 Local variables and procedure parameters on the call stack are accessed relative to register \texttt{s0} called the \emph{frame pointer}.
 Here, the local variable \texttt{a} is at the top of the stack at \texttt{s0-8} where \texttt{s0} is set to \texttt{0xFFFFFFC0} by the callee of the currently executed procedure, that is, here the \texttt{main} procedure.

 In sum, the state of a RISC-U machine consists of the 64-bit program counter, the 18 general-purpose 64-bit registers, and the 64-bit memory words in the data, heap, and stack segments.
-Both, BEATOR and QUBOT must handle that state.
+BEATOR as well as QUBOT and QUARC must handle that state.

-\subsection{BTOR2~\cite{BTOR2} (BEATOR2~\cite{Festschrift22})}
+\subsection{BTOR2~\cite{BTOR2} (BEATOR2)}

 BTOR2 is a formalism~\cite{BTOR2} for modeling finite state machines over the theory of bitvectors and arrays of bitvectors.
 Essentially, BTOR2 extends the bitvector fragment of SMT-LIB~\cite{SMTLIB} with sequential operators for states and state transitions.
 BTOR2 models are input to bounded model checkers~\cite{BMC} such as \texttt{btormc}~\cite{BTOR2}.
 Given a BTOR2 model, a bounded model checker determines whether there is input to the model such that it transitions from its initial state to a \texttt{bad} state in a given number of state transitions where \texttt{bad} is a BTOR2 operator that essentially specifies negated safety properties~\cite{BTOR2}.